nastacio/nastacio.github.io/_posts/2022-11-10-leaving-the-cloud.md

 |:--:|
 | _Containers, containers, containers.
 Applications, middleware, continuous integration pipelines, continuous deployment, runtime engines, packaging.
 Everything is a container._ |

 From the sidelines, we also saw some progress in the FaaS camp, primarily as an event handler for managed services.
 While FaaS could also handle other asynchronous events, its development and packaging model was conspicuously different from the now dominant container model.
-With a proliferation of container services that could process many of those same events, and FaaS adoption remained a relatively niche practice.
+With a proliferation of container services that could process many of those same events, FaaS adoption remained a relatively niche practice.

 When we look at this stage from the perspective of our stakeholders, we still see developers more or less unaffected by yet another significant shift.
 For developers, containers still offered a runtime and filesystem interface akin to an operating system, so application code ran virtually unchanged.